edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 - Services will have configuration which indicates what metrics are available from the service.
 - Services will have configuration which allows EdgeX system managers to select which metrics are `on` or `off` - in other words providing configuration that determines what metrics are collected and reported by default.
     - When a metric is turned `off` (the default setting) the service does not report the metric.
 When a metric is turned `on` the service collects and sends the metric to the designated message topic.
     - Metrics collection must be pushed to the designated message topic on some appointed schedule.
 The schedule would be designated by configuration and done in a way similar to auto events in device services.
-    - A default interval schedule is configured to determine the time when all metrics are collected, but an interval for any specific metric can be scheduled and override the default generic schedule.
-        - Per recommendation by @cloudxxx8 to support interval per metric but to have one for all as default
+    - For the initial implementation, there will be just one scheduled time when all metrics will be collected and pushed to the designated message topic.
+In the future, there may be a desire to set up a separate schedule for each metric, but this was deemed too complex for the initial implementation.

 !!!
 Info
     Initially, it was proposed that metrics be associated with a "level" and allow metrics to be turned on or off by level (like levels associated to log messages in logging).
 The level of metrics data seems arbitrary at this time and considered too complex for initial implementation.
 This may be reconsidered in a future release and based on new requirements/use cases.